All in One Paint for Furniture + Cheap Herringbone Accent

 Why Prime 2 Different Times??

 1. The cabinet was all spotty.
 Some spots had paint on them, some were down to bare wood.
-When you paint over spotty stuff like that, you’ll be able to see a difference between where there was raw wood and where there was paint.
+When you coat over spotty stuff like that, you’ll be able to see a difference between where there was raw wood and where there was an old finish.

 2. Clear shellac doesn’t do much to help with the coverage.

-4. I love that this Aqua Lock primer is black.
+4. I love that Aqua Lock is black.
 True black.
-If I would have primed with a white primer, I would have needed more coats of my dark paint to cover all the white primer.
-Yeah, a grey-tinted primer would have worked well too!
+If I had primed with a white primer, I would have needed more coats of the dark color to cover all the white primer.
+Yeah, a grey tinted primer would have worked well, too!
 But I have a gallon of this Aqua Lock primer that I need to use.

-A quick note though, I didn’t prime to help the paint stick.
-I’ve tested Heirloom Traditions Paint over slick laminate, without sanding and without a primer, and it sticks very very well.
+A quick note, though: I didn’t prime to help with adhesion.
+I’ve tested Heirloom Traditions Paint over slick laminate, without sanding and without a primer, and it sticks very, very well.
 So if you aren’t worried about good coverage over raw wood, and if you aren’t worried about bleedthrough… no primer is required.
+Otherwise, you can check out these best primers to stop tannin bleed that you can use.

 Alright, so now that is out of the way…